mgeier/homepage/git.rst

 -------------------

 When working with branches, it is crucial to know the currently active branch.
+I recommend using https://starship.rs/ for nice shell prompts that by default include helpful information regarding the current Git worktree.

+For a less fancy way
-To show the current branch in the command line prompt, put this at the end of your :file:`~/.bashrc` (or wherever else you store settings for your shell)::
+to show the current branch in the command line prompt, put this at the end of your :file:`~/.bashrc` (or wherever else you store settings for your shell)::

     # add git branch to prompt